WhaleConnect/whaleconnect/docs/usage.md

 ### HTTP Client

-NST's TCP client capabilities can be used to fetch a resource from a web server:
+WhaleConnect's TCP client capabilities can be used to fetch a resource from a web server:

 - Enter the domain name or IP address of the website you want to connect to.
 - If you want to use HTTPS, enter 443 for the port and check the "Use TLS" checkbox.